Şırnak Province

-Şırnak Province (Şırnak ili, Parêzgeha Şirnex) is a province in Turkey in the Southeastern Anatolia Region. Şırnak Province was created in 1990, with areas that were formerly part of the Siirt and Mardin Provinces.
+Şırnak Province (Şırnak ili, Parêzgeha Şirnex) is a province in Turkey in the Southeastern Anatolia Region. Şırnak Province was created in 1990, with areas that were formerly part of the Siirt, Hakkâri and Mardin Provinces.
 It borders both Kurdistan Region of Iraq and Syria.
-The current Governor of the province is Ali Hamza Pehlivan.
+The current Governor of the province is Cevdet Atay.

-The province had a population of 546,589 in 2021.
+The province had a population of 570,745 in 2023.
+Its area is 7,078 km2.
 It encompasses 19 municipalities, 240 villages and 192 hamlets.

 Considered part of Turkish Kurdistan, the province has a Kurdish majority.

 Geography

 Şırnak Province has some mountainous regions in the west and the south, but the majority of the province consists of plateaus, resulting from the many rivers that cross it.
 These include the Tigris (and its tributaries Hezil and Kızılsu) and Çağlayan.
 The most important mountains are Mount Cudi (2089 m), Mount Gabar, Mount Namaz and Mount Altın.

 Districts

 Şırnak province is divided into seven districts (center district in bold):